1983 National League Championship Series: Game 4

 Series MVP Gary Matthews hit a three-run homer in the first off Jerry Reuss after two straight two-out singles.
-Dusty Baker's leadoff home run in the fourth off of Steve Carlton put the Dodgers on the board.
+Dusty Baker's leadoff home run in the fourth off Steve Carlton put the Dodgers on the board.
 In the fifth, Pete Rose hit a leadoff single and scored on Mike Schmidt's double to knock Reuss out of the game.
-Schmidt then moved to third on a groundout and after an intentional walk, scored on Garry Maddox's fielder's choice off of Joe Beckwith.
-Sixto Lezcano added a two-run homer in the sixth off of Rick Honeycutt after a two-out single.
-Baker drove in the Dodgers' other run in the eighth with an RBI single off of Ron Reed after a leadoff single.
-One Dodger fan could be heard screaming "It was a whole new ballgame!" but the Dodger rally was short-lived as Steve Carlton pitched his second win, scattering 10 hits with relief help from Reed and Al Holland.
+Schmidt then moved to third on a groundout and after an intentional walk, scored on Garry Maddox's fielder's choice off Joe Beckwith.
+Sixto Lezcano added a two-run homer in the sixth off Rick Honeycutt after a two-out single.
+Baker drove in the Dodgers' other run in the eighth with an RBI single off Ron Reed after a leadoff single.
+One Dodger fan could be heard screaming "It's a whole new ballgame!"
+He was immediately pelted with beer, popcorn, and peanut shells by the Phillies faithful.
+Alas, the Dodger rally was short-lived as Steve Carlton pitched his second win, scattering 10 hits with relief help from Reed and Al Holland.
 The Phillies moved to their second World Series in four seasons.

 Out of the 14 postseason series that Pete Rose played in, this was the only one in which he did not record an RBI.
 He did hit well in the series, compiling six hits and one walk in 17 plate appearances.
 Oddly enough, in the 13 series in which Rose had an RBI, he never drove in more than two runs in any of them.